Buttermilk Biscuits Recipe made from scratch with self-rising flour the old fashioned way.

 took a long time for me to learn how to make biscuits the way it was

 done back in the day.

 Some folks made delicious biscuits, like Mama.

 Some didn't, including my grandmothers.

 No one had written recipes I watched Mama and my mother-in-law dip into the flour bin for a bowl

 of flour, then pour buttermilk directly from a container into the flour.

 It was hard to learn the amounts of ingredients, but I did.

 I figured out measurements that made the best tasting biscuits with self-rising flour.

-Here is the recipe I've been using over fifty years.
+Here is the Buttermilk Biscuit Recipe I have been using for over sixfty years.